SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 # 2. Linear Algebra

-Linear algebra is a branch of mathematics that has revolutionized the way we understand and interact with the world around us. deals with **vectors**, **vector spaces**, **linear transformations**, and **systems of linear equations**.
+Linear algebra is a branch of mathematics that has revolutionized the way we understand and interact with the world around us.
+It deals with:

+- **Vectors** (list of ordered numbers)
+- **Vector Spaces** (collections of vectors)
+- **linear Transformations** (functions that map vectors to other vectors in a specific way)
+- **Systems of Linear Equations** (sets of equations solved simultaneously)

+{% aside %}
+**Linear Equations**</br>A linear equation is just like a recipe that follows two simple rules:

+1. Variables (like x, y, z) can't be multiplied together (no xy, xyz, 2xy - multiplying x and y, even with a **coefficient**<a href="#ref-9" class="reference-link" data-ref="ref-9"><sup id="back-to-9">9</sup></a>.
+2 is a coefficient)
+2. Variables can't be squared or cubed (no x², y³)

+Think of it like this:

+- You can only add or subtract variables
+- You can multiply variables by regular numbers (like 2x or 5y)

+Examples of what IS allowed:

+- 2x + 3y = 10 (Like saying: 2 apples plus 3 bananas cost $10)
+- 4x - y = 5 (Like saying: 4 times something minus another thing equals 5)

+Examples of what's NOT allowed:

+- x × y = 6 (Can't multiply variables together)
+- x² + y = 4 (Can't square variables)

+**Definition**: A linear equation is an equation that describes a straight line.
+It's written in the form `a₁x₁ + a₂x₂ + ... + aₙxₙ = b`.

+where:
+- `x₁, x₂, ..., xₙ` are the variables (unknowns).
+- `a₁, a₂, ..., aₙ` are constants (coefficients) which are real numbers.
+- `b` is a constant (often called the intercept).

+{% endaside %}

 At its core, linear algebra is about understanding and working with lines and planes in *higher-dimensional spaces*<a href="#ref-8" class="reference-link" data-ref="ref-8"><sup id="back-to-8">8</sup></a>.
 At its core, linear algebra is about **vectors**.

 ## What is a Vector?

 A vector is a way to represent data as a *list of numbers*.
 It's typically represented as an ordered list of numbers.
 These numbers represent **features** or **characteristics** of something.
 Think of it like a container holding several values, arranged in a specific order.
 The order of the numbers matters because each position in the vector corresponds to a specific feature or attribute.
 Changing the order changes the meaning.
 Here's why and how:

 **Customer Data**